Tullio Serafin: Biography

 He joined the conducting staff of the Metropolitan Opera in 1924, and remained for a decade, after which he became the artistic director of the Teatro Reale in Rome.
 During his long career he helped further the careers of many important singers, including Rosa Ponselle, Magda Olivero, Joan Sutherland, Renata Tebaldi, and most notably Maria Callas, with whom he collaborated on many recordings.

 Maestro Serafin was much appreciated in Buenos Aires.
 During nine seasons at the Teatro Colón between 1914 and 1951, he conducted 368 opera performances of 63 operas.
 This included many operas that are seldom performed, by composers such as Alfano, Catalani, Giordano, Massenet, Montemezzi, Monteverdi, Pizzetti, Respighi, Rimsky-Korsakov, and Zandonai.

-Serafin was instrumental in expanding the repertory, conducting the Italian premieres of works by Alban Berg, Paul Dukas, and Benjamin Britten.
+Serafin was instrumental in expanding the repertoire, conducting the Italian premieres of works by Alban Berg, Paul Dukas, and Benjamin Britten.
 He also conducted important world premieres by both Italian and American composers, such as Franco Alfano, Italo Montemezzi, Deems Taylor, and Howard Hanson.

 His goddaughter was the soprano Claudia Pinza Bozzolla.